IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 ### Default work-flow

-When collaborating with multiple people it is usually a good idea to do the following:
+When collaborating with multiple people, it is usually a good idea to do the following:

-1.) **every time** before you start working on an emuDB get the newest version:
+1.) **every time** before you start working on an emuDB, get the newest version:

 ```r